Why Get On The First Page?

 Keep Track of Your SEO

 To monitor your results use Google Analytics and Google Search Console.
+Monitor the keywords that show up in your account.

 1st Page on Google = Hard work!